 3. There is a court order allowing the woman to marry; or

-4. A certificate from a doctor in a Thai hospital can be presented, affirming that the woman is not pregnant.
+4. Doctor’s certificate from a Thai hospital, affirming that the woman is not pregnant.

-The Documents required from foreign nationals marrying another foreign national or a Thai citizen are:
+Documents required from foreign nationals marrying another foreign national or a Thai citizen:

 • Passport, including copies of entry visa